francis-io/docker-vault-consul/README.md

 # Local Docker Vault and Consul Cluster

-These are some scripts to run Hashicorp Vault and a cluster of Consul servers for local development.
+These are some scripts to run Hashicorp Vault and a cluster of Consul servers, for local development.
 Think of this an an extension of Vault dev mode, with a full storage cluster.

 I created this to support my learning and preparation for the Hashicorp Vault certifications and general local testing.